-VPNs are available using a host of different protocols, but their essence is the same – traffic is encrypted at the host end and decrypted at the server end, ensuring that information cannot be snooped on by a middleman on the way to its destination.
+Through VPN protocols, traffic is encrypted at the host end and decrypted at the server end, ensuring that information cannot be snooped on by a middleman on the way to its destination.

-When using a VPN, there are a number of different options related to routing.
-The typical scenario is to route all traffic over the VPN connection, but you can also use the concept of ‘split tunnelling’, where some traffic passes over the VPN connection and some passes over the regular internet connection, based on routing rules.
+When using a VPN, there are a number of different options related to how data is routed.
+The typical scenario is to route all traffic over the VPN connection, but you can also use the concept of split tunneling, where some traffic passes over the VPN connection and some passes over the regular internet connection, based on routing rules.